Conversational Marketing for Real Estate Businesses

 Some estate agents have payment pages set up on their websites in case a tenant has problems paying the rent and needs to use a card.
 When the tenant accesses the tenant area on your website to search for what they need to do, your bot can suggest helpful links or content based on keywords or a playbook.

-As the lead bots are used to close enquiries, serve content and provide help, they can become a one-stop shop solution when your business is struggling with hiring, getting much better website traffic and support admin and sales.
+As the lead bots are used to close inquiries, serve content and provide help, they can become a one-stop-shop solution when your business is struggling with hiring, getting much better website traffic and support admin and sales.